-Arizona courts favor access schedules that affords both parents equal time with their child.
 The parent who does not agree that it is in their child’s best interest to have equal parenting time with the other parent has the burden in court to prove that the schedule they want, is truly what is in their child’s best interest.
-This can be extremely tricky and requires an experienced family law attorney to help you get the schedule that is important to you.
+Proving that burden in court can be extremely tricky and requires an experienced family law attorney to help you get the schedule that is important to you.
 Ms. Gillis will always be honest with you regarding her assessment of whether or not your goals are reasonable or attainable.
 She will never tell you what she thinks you want to hear simply to gain you as a client.

 Ms. Gillis strongly believes that it is best for parents to determine an access schedule together.
 There are numerous ways in which Ms. Gillis can help even high conflict parents to come together and devise a schedule that takes into account your concerns and the best interests of your child.
 If parents are unable to agree on an appropriate access schedule, your family court judge will schedule a trial and take evidence to determine an appropriate order for legal decision making and parenting time.

 Even parents who are denied the right to participate in making legal decisions for their child, are often entitled to have substantial parenting time, unless parenting time with the non-custodial parent does not serve the child’s best interests.
 The best interests of the child is the court’s paramount concern.
 Parents may be denied visitation rights for the following reasons:

 A court finds evidence of domestic violence that was directed toward the child, or